Math with Mr. D.

 The video below is a helpful video showing the power of 10 that we will be using in class.

 Welcome to math with Mr. D.!
-I’m very excited to teach a brand new math program for our district called Ready Math.
-This new K-6 program will dig deeper into standards set forth by the state for math.
+I’m very excited to teach work with students We are in the 2nd year of our Ready K-6 program.
+It provides for a deeper understanding and processing into standards set forth by the state for math.
 We have 5 main units and roughly 30+ lessons to conquer.
-Instead of going a mile long and an inch deep with curriculum will be diving deaper below below the surface to understand the “why” that goes with the “how” in math.
+Instead of going a mile long and an inch deep with curriculum will be diving deeper below below the surface to understand the “why” that goes with the “how” in math.
 Many students are able to “solve” problems, but don’t understand why they are able to do so.
-The new standards and curriculum seek to fix that problem.
+These updated standards and curriculum seek to fix that problem.

 There will also be an online component to our math program this year called i-Ready.
 It is online program/tool that allows students to be retaught or concentrate on standards/lessons that they may need additional support.
-We will spend roughly 45 min. a week on our new Chromebook computers in class doing this program.
-The benefits to this supplemental practice could be BIG!
+It is the same program that students were exposed to last year if they were in the Westfield Washington district.
+We will spend roughly 30-45 min. a week on our new Chromebook computers in class doing this program.
+The benefits to this supplemental practice could be HUGE!
 It also makes sure that students get a lot of extra practice to not fall behind on concepts they’ll need for future grade levels of math.